endymion1818/deliciousreverie/src/pages/post/freelancing-options-suggestions.md

 ## What tech stack should I use?

-If I were to freelance and manage my own clients today, I’d probably do the following:
+There's no right answer to this one either, if I were to freelance and manage my own clients today, I’d probably do the following:

 1. Make a standard frontend that I can fork and iterate on quickly, probably leaning on an existing library to do the heavy lifting.
 I’d probably use Gatsby because I’m familiar with it and it has a great plugin ecosystem.
 2. Set up a multi-tenant backend so that I have only 1 codebase to maintain and keep my clients happy.
 I can’t decide how to do this ... it needs to be something that supports multiple tenants, so that might be a bit complex.
 I’d likely use Strapi or Webiny, or perhaps even a paid platform such as DatoCMS or Sanity to start with, until I’m confident in my own platform
 3. Set up monitoring and analytics tools on my own platforms using open source software so I can keep an eye on what’s going on without paying too much for it.

+This is because I'm a JavaScript developer and I love open source and indie web.
+You'd likely make a different decision if you knew PHP or another language.

 ## Contracting or freelancing?